 Grupo Bimbo, S.A.B de C.V., together with some of the subsidiaries, has guaranteed through letters of credit certain ordinary obligations, as well as some contingent risks associated with labor obligations of some subsidiaries.
-The value of such letters of credit as of December 31, 2020, 2019 and 2018 is USD\$248 million, USD\$286 million and USD\$307 million, respectively.
-Since September 2019, the Company acts as guarantor in a voluntary North American payment program between providers and Bank of America, where they discount their bills.
-As of December 31, 2020 and 2019, balances of \$1,521 and \$764 are maintained presented in accounts payable to suppliers.
+The value of such letters of credit as of December 31, 2021, 2020 and 2019 is \$244 million US dollars, \$248 and \$286 million US dollars, respectively.
+Since September 2019, the Company acts as guarantor in a voluntary North American payment program between providers and Bank of America, where they discount their accounts recievables.
+As of December 31, 2021, 2020 and 2021, balances of \$2,237, \$1,521 and \$764 are maintained presented to the prospect in accounts payable to suppliers.

-The Company has established a trust that allows suppliers of its subsidiaries in Mexico to obtain financing through a factoring program executed by Nacional Financiera, SNC, as of December 31, 2020, 2019 and 2018, the amount of the liability amounts to \$1,152, \$908 and \$963, respectively.
+The Company has established a trust that allows suppliers of its subsidiaries in Mexico to obtain financing through a factoring program executed by Nacional Financiera, SNC, as of December 31, 2021, 2020 and 2019, the amount of the liability amounts to \$1,734, \$1,152, and \$908, respectively.

-The Company has signed energy self-supply contracts that commit it to acquire certain amounts of renewable energy at an agreed price that is updated by factors derived from the INPC.
-Even though the contracts have the characteristics of a derivative financial instrument, they qualify for the exception of accounting for them as such, since they are for self-consumption, which is why they are recorded in the consolidated financial statements as energy consumption is incurred.

-On September 5, 2019, the Company signed an energy self-supply contract in Argentina that commits it to acquire certain amounts of renewable energy for a period of 15 years, starting on January 1, 2020.
-Even though the contract has characteristics of a derivative financial instrument, qualifies for the exception of accounting for it as such, since they are for self-consumption, thus they will be recorded in the consolidated
+The Company has entered into energy self-supply contracts that commit it to acquire certain amounts of renewable energy at an agreed price that is updated by factors derived from the INPC.
+Even though the contracts have the characteristics of a derivative financial instrument, they qualify for the exception of accounting for them as such, since they are for self-consumption, they are recorded in the consolidated financial statements as energy consumption is incurred.
+For example, on December 22, 2021, the Company entered into an energy self-supply contract in Colombia that commits it to acquire certain amounts of renewable energy for a period of 8 years, starting on January 1, 2022.
+The main characteristics of these contracts are shown below: